All images used in this website, including all the blogs

 8. Car Selection

-In Malta, bigger is rarely better.
+In Malta, a compact car is the gold standard.
+They are easier to park, more fuel-efficient, and much simpler to manoeuvre through tight corners.
+Bigger is rarely better.
 While it might be tempting to rent a large SUV for a family of five, navigating the 400-year-old streets of Zebbug or Victoria in a wide vehicle can be a nightmare.
-A compact car is the gold standard for Malta.
-They are easier to park, more fuel-efficient, and much simpler to manoeuvre through tight corners.

 Regarding transmission, manual cars are the default and are significantly cheaper.
-If you require an automatic, you must specify this at the time of booking and expect to pay a premium.
+If you require an automatic car, you must specify this at the time of booking and expect to pay a premium.
 There is also an increasing number of electric vehicles (EVs) available for rent.
-Malta has expanded its charging network significantly, making an EV a viable and eco-friendly choice for small-island commuting.
+Malta has significantly expanded its charging network, making an EV a viable and eco-friendly option for small-island commuting.

 9. Booking Strategy